siddharthroy12/DSA-Notes/Readme.md

 In an array, accessing an element by index has O(1) time complexity.

-But in Linked List because data is not stored in sequence in the memory we need to iterate through one node to another to get to the desired element.
+But in Linked List because data is not stored in sequence in the memory we need to iterate through one Node to another to get to the desired element.

 **Prepend**